When donors pay for volunteer services, that money goes to their chosen, participating VIA organization.

-Qualified youth who need community service hours in order to graduate from high school can look to VIA for an assist.
-For example, VIA can match a high school student with parents needing babysitting services, community elders needing yard work, or a church needing the services of a landscaper.
+Qualified youth who need community service hours in order to graduate from high school may look to VIA for an assist.
+For example, VIA can match a high school student with parents who need babysitting services, community elders who need yard work, or a church needing the services of a landscaper

-A newly-formed accounting firm seeking to enhance its brand could offer to provide tax services to those in its VIA nonprofit community.
+A newly-formed accounting firm seeking to enhance its brand could offer to provide tax services to those in their VIA community.
 Payment for such services by the recipient would then go to the charity through which the arrangement was made (i.e., the VIA nonprofit).

 Upon task completion, payment representing the fair market value of the services provided is made through VIA.
 The funds are then transferred to the VIA-registered nonprofit (i.e., the donation is made).

 VIA promotes and thrives on a built-in, closed, safe and vetted referral network of people with a common goal: supporting a nonprofit mission about which they are passionate.

 VIA offers volunteers a way to give back to the community - specifically, the charity they support - without making a direct monetary donation.
 This creative fundraising strategy thereby strengthens the bonds among those with common goals.

 Community members with limited resources are often unable to participate Financially in the fundraising campaigns of the organizations they support.
 Through VIA, such individuals are able to make a time/volunteer commitment rather than a cash donation.
 VIA, then, offer access to swaths of the community too often shut out of one of the critical aspects of organizational growth and development: fundraising.

 6. You say VIA promotes community, how is that?